AbdelrahmanhAli/muti-agent-Scientific-research-system/README.md

-You're absolutely right!
-Let me correct the README based on what you're telling me.
-The repository has a **Coder Agent** and **no Memory Agent** - I'll fix that immediately.

-Here's the corrected version:

----

 # Multi-Agent Scientific Research System

 A powerful AI-driven multi-agent platform for autonomous scientific research, built using **LangChain** and **LangGraph**.
 The system simulates collaborative scientific reasoning through specialized AI agents that work together to search the web, retrieve literature, analyze papers, validate findings, generate hypotheses, review outputs, write reports, and **generate code** for research tasks.